nflsilva/nds-gbabf/README.md

 The new ROM should now be flashed onto Game Boy Advance cartridge.

->***Note:** some Game Boy Advance chinese bootlegs only support SRAM saves.
-You need to make sure that your ROM is patched accordingly.
-It is easy but you may want to check this [article](https://flashcartdb.com/index.php/How_to_Patch_GBA_Games_with_GBATA) on how to do so.
+>***Note:** some Game Boy Advance chinese bootlegs only support SRAM saves, so sure your ROM is patched accordingly.
+Check this [article](https://flashcartdb.com/index.php/How_to_Patch_GBA_Games_with_GBATA) on how to do so.

 ## How to build this?
-You are free to change and build this tool for your self.
+Feel free to change and build this tool for your self.
 Here are some guidelines of how to accomplish this.

 It is required to install the following tools
 * [devkitPro](https://devkitpro.org/wiki/Getting_Started) (nds-dev specifically)